indigo-dc/cdmi-dcache-qos/README.md

 `dcache.rest.user` = username for authentication

 `dcache.rest.password` = password for authentication

+`cdmi.dcache.rest.version` = (new|old) new rest api in the namespce or old legacy api for QoS operations

 The configuration for the plugin can be done either via command line parameters or in the **config/dcache.properties** file or any other supported way, see Spring Boot.